berkmancenter/amber_common/README.md

 # Contents

 * Shared code and tests for the different platform-specific Amber implementations
-* Scripts to deploy sample websites to AWS with Amber intalled for each of the Amber plaforms (Drupal, Wordpress, Nginx, Apache)
+* Scripts to deploy sample websites to AWS with Amber intalled for each of the Amber platforms (Drupal, Wordpress, Nginx, Apache)
 * Integration test suites for each platform

 ## Deployment Requirements